wouijvziqy/JDD/document/Log.md

 For instance, if you aim to detect gadget chains of length 23 (such as the "Depth Tests" (20) from Table 4 in the "Gleipner" paper), you should set `fragmentLenLimit`=21 and `chainLimit`=23 in the `config.properties` file.
 (In this case, there is only one gadget fragment; although the test depth is 20, the total length of the chain is 23.)

-**Note that the `fragmentLenLimit` and `chainLimit` configuration options were expanded following the feedback from the "Gleipner" paper (on February 2, 2025).
-By appropriately configuring these options, JDD could fulfills the depth gadget chain category, as well as more Ysoserial replicas.
-We greatly appreciate the feedback from the Gleipner authors.**

-### Evaluation correction of JDD
-We have contacted the authors of Gleipner, retested, and corrected some discrepancies in the evaluation results of JDD.
-They are updating the paper.
+We contacted the authors of Gleipner to re-run the tests and they corrected some discrepancies in the JDD evaluation results due to errors in viewing the JDD output and misconfiguration.
+They have updated the paper.

-### Important Update Log
-###### February 2, 2025: Extended some useful configuration options for easier use, e.g., `fragmentLenLimit` and `chainLimit` in `config.properties`.